brimdata/zed/docs/zed/README.md

 the inputs may be URLs, in which case, the `load` command streams the data from a Web server or S3 and into the lake.

-When data loaded, it is broken up into objects of a target sized determined by the pool's `threshold` parameter (which defaults 500MiB but can be configured when the pool is created).
+When data is loaded, it is broken up into objects of a target sized determined by the pool's `threshold` parameter (which defaults 500MiB but can be configured when the pool is created).
 Each object is sorted by the pool key but a sequence of objects is not guaranteed to be globally sorted.
-When lots of small or unorted commits occur, data can be fragmented impacting performance.
+When lots of small or unsorted commits occur, data can be fragmented impacting performance.

 > Note that data is easily compacted by reading from a fragmented pool and writing
 > it back to a target pool so that it is globally sorted and compacted into
 > contiguous large objects.
 We will soon introduce a compaction feature that
 > does this automatically inside of pool and can either be run manually or
-> congfigured to run automatically by the server.
+> configured to run automatically by the server.

 For example, this command
 ```